derronli/Mesh-island-generation/README.md

 ## Documentation
 To get thickness of vertices and lines, extract the thickness from the properties list using the key 'thickness'.
-Change this in the code itself if you would like.
+Change the thickness in the generator code itself if you would like.